minicom

 -m, --metakey

 Override command-key with the Meta or ALT key.
-This is the default in 1.80 and it can also be configured in one of minicom's menus, but if you use dif‐
+This is the default in 1.80 and it can also be configured in one of minicom's menus, but if you use different terminals all the

 -M, --metakey8